Ditectrev/Microsoft-Azure-AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions-Practice-Tests-Exams-QA/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Note: This question is part of a series of questions that present the same scenario.
-Each question in the series contains a unique solution that might meet the stated goals.
-Some question sets might have more than one correct solution, while others might not have a correct solution.
-After you answer a question in this section, you will NOT be able to return to it.
-As a result, these questions will not appear in the review screen.
-Your network contains an Active Directory Domain Services (AD DS) domain named contoso.com.
+### Your network contains an Active Directory Domain Services (AD DS) domain named contoso.com.
 You need to identify which server is the PDC emulator for the domain.
 Solution: From Active Directory Domains and Trusts, you right-click Active Directory Domains and Trusts in the console tree, and then select Operations Master.
 Does this meet the goal?

-- [x] Yes.
+- [ ] Yes.
-- [ ] No.
+- [x] No.

 ### You have an on premises Active Directory Domain Services (AD DS) domain that syncs with an Azure Active Directory (Azure AD) tenant.
 You plan to implement self-service password reset (SSPR) in Azure AD.You need to ensure that users that reset their passwords by using SSPR can use the new password resources in the AD DS domain.
 What should you do?